takuyadev/srawana-weather-frontend/README.md

 # Srawana Weather Design - Challenge

+This project is deployed at the [link here.](https://srawana-weather-app.netlify.app/)

 ### `The Challenge`

 For this project, the challenge is to create a very in-depth weather app using OpenWeatherAPI as well as recreating the designd created by Srawana.
 The design was fully created by Syahrul Falah, and recreated only for educational purposes, and not meant for theft or any other purposes.
 (Full credit below)